-Deciding how much you will charge for your freelancing services is probably one of the most frustrating tasks associated with freelancing of any kind.
-Whether you are offering your services as a staff writer, designing logos, or coding software, you need to put a price on how much your services are “worth.”
+Setting freelance rates is probably one of the most frustrating tasks associated with providing your for-hire services.
+Whether you offer your services as a staff writer, designing logos, or coding software, you need to put a price on how much your services are “worth.”

 There are two main models of setting freelance rates: Hourly and per-project.
 What you choose depends on your own situation, as well as what your clients are used to paying.

 Charging By the Hour

 One of the biggest advantages to charging by the hour is that you are paid a regular “wage” for the work you do.
 You work a certain number of hours, you’re paid a certain amount.
 Where things get sticky, though, is when you and the client have to agree on what constitutes a “work hour.”

 Setting an hourly rate can also help you draw a clear line based on your expertise.
 As a beginner, you might charge between $15 and $20 an hour, depending on the services.
 However, as you become more experienced and build your portfolio, you might be able to bill $100 hour an hour — or more.